HomeAll Buyer GuidesBest AI Recruiting Tools for Staffing Agencies (2026): Faster Screens, Better Submittals, Less Recruiter Drag

 Instead of a single winner, most agencies pick a primary system for structured screening and client proof, then add engagement and scheduling where needed.

-Where Tenzo stands out for staffing
+Where Tenzo AI (our #1 recommendation) stands out for staffing

 • Structured voice interviews with evidence that map back to a rubric and produce shareable artifacts